 Nick Henry is a native Southwesterner and has been in Tucson working on food and justice issues since 2007.
 Having lived and studied in Latin America at various times growing up, he is interested in the intersection of food justice and migration, and began his time in Tucson working as a trip organizer and sustainable food coordinator for BorderLinks, a binational non-profit focused on border and immigration education.
-From there he joined the Community Food Bank of Southern Arizona, where he has worked in program areas that include gardening and farming, child nutrition, health, culinary training, farmers’ markets, and policy and advocacy work.
+After that, he spent 8 years at the Community Food Bank of Southern Arizona, where he worked in program areas that included gardening and farming, child nutrition, health, culinary training, farmers’ markets, and policy and advocacy work.
 In July of 2018, he joined the Community Investment Corporation, where he now oversees their social impact and small-business lending efforts.
 He has been involved with the Pima County Food Alliance since its inception in 2011.

 Jennifer Slothower is a freelance food marketing and brand development specialist, and holds a Masters degree in Food Culture & Communication from the University of Gastronomic Sciences.
 Jennifer has called the Tucson desert home for twelve years, but has traveled extensively and has a special place in her heart for the people, food, and wine of Italy.
 In addition to working with her clients in the U.S. and abroad, Jennifer serves as the co-chair of the Tucson Festival of Books culinary tent.
 In her free time, she enjoys a bitter Campari spritz, curating the perfect cookbook collection, and keeping the voracious tomato hornworm out of her garden!